BOBANOVIORGANI/solaron-0bab6/content/pages/careers.md

         title: CEO
         items:
           - type: JobListItem
-            title: CEO and director of the company
+            title: Director of the company
             location: Marin Golub
             text: >
               CEO and founder of SOLAROW.
 Born in Croatia, small country in